googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 a gradient would use that level of quantization.
 Other factors from the presentation context may, however, also affect the available capabilities.
 Therefore, no minimum level of precision is specified as a requirement.

+## Changes to OFF 7.2.1 Overview (Font variations common table formats)

+_In the list for the fifth paragraph ("A variable font includes..."), delete the sixth list item, "Deltas for baseline metrics..."_

+_At the end of the list for the fifth paragraph, add the following list item:_

+— Deltas for values in other tables are stored in the respective table: deltas for baseline metrics in the 'BASE' table and for various items in the 'COLR' table are stored in each table.

 ## Changes to OFF 7.2.3 Item variation stores